LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 - Check for color contrast issues
 - Verify document language specification
 - Handle all analysis behind the scenes without user involvement
+- Provide optional detailed report for advanced users

 #### **3.1.3 One-Click PDF Remediation**
 The system will automatically:
 - Apply all necessary fixes without requiring user decisions
-- Generate alternative text for images using AI
+- Generate alternative text for images using built-in AI
 - Create proper document structure and tags
 - Fix reading order issues
 - Enhance form field accessibility
 - Optimize for screen reader compatibility
 - Complete the process without requiring technical input
 - Preserve the visual appearance of the document
+- Process files locally without sending data over the internet

-#### **3.1.4 Fixed Version Download**
+#### **3.1.4 Fixed Version Saving**
 Users will be able to:
-- Download the fixed PDF immediately after processing
+- Save the fixed PDF to their chosen location
 - Receive clear confirmation of successful conversion
-- Optionally receive the fixed document via email
 - Access simple instructions for using the fixed document
-- Download the file with a clear, descriptive filename
+- Have suggested filenames with clear, descriptive conventions
-- Have the option to delete the files from the server
+- Batch process multiple files with automatic naming
+- Option to automatically open the fixed PDF after saving

 ### **3.2 Accessibility Improvements**
 #### **3.2.1 Alternative Text for Images**
 The tool will:
 - Identify all images in the document
-- Generate descriptive alternative text using AI
+- Generate descriptive alternative text using built-in AI
 - Ensure descriptions are relevant to the document context
 - Handle decorative images appropriately
 - Provide descriptions for charts and graphs
 - Create text alternatives for any text embedded in images
+- Allow manual editing of generated alt-text for advanced users

 #### **3.2.2 Document Structure Enhancement**
 The system will: